autonomys/subspace/docs/farming.md

 ## 🖼️ Windows Instructions

 1. Download the executables for your operating system from the [Releases](https://github.com/subspace/subspace/releases) tab.
-2. Open `Powershell` (we do not recommend using Command Prompt as it's syntax is slightly different)
+2. Open `Powershell` (we do not recommend using Command Prompt as its syntax is slightly different)
 3. In the terminal we will change to the Downloads directory using this command `cd Downloads`
 4. We will then start the node using the following command